 Shopify also has one of the best customer support systems, available 24/7 by email, phone, and live chat.
 In addition, the platform provides information on its blog, access to the Shopify Academy, and short videos to help you understand different features of the CMS.

-On a technical level, the URLs are customizable according to the products and the pages can be loaded quickly, which will improve the ranking of the website on search engines.
+On a technical level, the URLs are customisable according to the products and the pages can be loaded quickly, which will improve the ranking of the website on search engines.
 According to the meta descriptions of your pages, the ALT tags and the H1 tags can also be modified.
 A special feature of Shopify also allows you to recover abandoned carts.

 As all the other open source software, it is free to install and you will need to pay for a domain name, extensions, and hosting.
 You should also be responsible for obtaining an SSl certificate to ensure the security and reliability of your site.
 There are two versions of Magento: a free version, Magento Community, and a paid version, Magento Enterprise, the price of which varies according to the GMV and the average basket or AOV (prices are therefore negotiated on a case-by-case basis).